mmoench/KRnD/readme.md

 + Battery capacity
 + Efficiency of Generators (eg RTGs)
 + Efficiency of Resource Converters
++ Deployment-speed for Parachutes
++ Maximum internal- and skin-temperature

-If you have any problems with this mod or would like to suggest an improvement, please go to the official [forum thread](http://forum.kerbalspaceprogram.com/) or open a new ticket on [Github](https://github.com/mmoench/KRnD).
+If you have any problems with this mod or would like to suggest an improvement, please go to the official [forum thread](http://forum.kerbalspaceprogram.com/index.php?/topic/128204-105-kerbal-research-development/) or open a new ticket on [Github](https://github.com/mmoench/KRnD).